 Photography equipment has seen perhaps the biggest change and improvement.
 Now, state of the art photography drones are available in just a few clicks and GoPros have vastly improved in quality and design and are now more lightweight than ever.
 Underwater cameras, which are perfect for snorkeling trips, are widely available at a more affordable price for everyday travelers.

 Apps such as Uber are also transforming the travel industry.
 No longer do travelers need to call an unknown taxi company for a lift whilst in an unfamiliar location.
 Instead, taxis are available at the push of the button, with real-time maps and location updates.
 Even UberEats, the Uber food delivery service, is becoming more widely available so that travelers don’t even need to leave the comfort of their hotel room if they don’t want to in order to enjoy local cuisines and restaurants.
+Moreover, you can make outgoing calls using your international phone number.

 Technology updates go further than land and air, too.
 Companies such as Royal Caribbean have begun offering smart bands to their onboard guests, echoing that of Disney, which acts as room keys and can store credit or debit card information to make quick purchases.
 In order to attract new audiences and offer an enjoyable travel experience, cruise lines are focusing more on using on-board technology.
 Guests on Royal Caribbean cruises can also download their Royal IQ app to track their luggage, make dinner reservations and book excursions or onboard activities.